saharshBhargava/micropython-tutorials/DRV8871/README.md

 Modifying the timer’s frequency can allow for a greater pulse width range.
 This may be beneficial in cases where a high range of pulse width is needed for precise motor speed control.
 The pulse width at different frequencies can be measured using a logic analyzer.

+## Determining the Optimal Frequency using a Logic Analyzer
 After determining the optimal frequency and pulse width range using a logic analyzer, the DRV8871 motor driver was used to run a motor.
 To spin the motor forward, pull the Pin 1 high and then a PWM signal related to the speed you want the motor to spin would be applied to PIN2.

 To achieve this, first, lets create a PWM class.